Skip to main content

 Orders Filters

-Orders filters allow you to segment contacts based on their shopping behavior.
-Whether they ordered from you, bought a specific product, or purchased a number of products.
+Orders filters let you segment contacts based on their shopping behavior, whether they placed an order, bought a specific product, or started the checkout process.

 Use these Order filters to segment contacts based on their purchase behaviors: